Theory of ballistic SNS junctions revisited: Beyond planar junctions (narrow bridges between leads of higher dimensions)

-Kulik and Omel’yanchouk \cite{KulOmel} ignored phase gradients in leads as was common at that time.
+Kulik and Omel’yanchouk \cite{KulOmel2} ignored phase gradients in leads as was common in the past.
 Far from the orifice phase gradients are very small indeed.
-But approaching the orifice they grow as $1/r$ in the 2D case and as $1/r^2$ in the 3D case.
+But at approaching the orifice they grow as $1/r$ in the 2D case and as $1/r^2$ in the 3D case.
 Close to the orifice the current in the bridge requires the same gradients as in a planar junction.
-The analysis of Kulik and Omel’yanchouk \cite{KulOmel} widely accepted up to now (see, e.g., Eq.~(7) in Ref.~\cite{ThunKink}, Eq.~(177) in Ref.~\cite{Green}, or Eq.~(3.3) in Ref.~\cite{JJbk}) rules out the existence of the condensate current branch with zero phase jump at the orifice.
+The analysis of Kulik and Omel’yanchouk \cite{KulOmel2} widely accepted up to now (see, e.g., Eq.~(7) in Ref.~\cite{ThunKink}, Eq.~(177) in Ref.~\cite{Green}, or Eq.~(3.3) in Ref.~\cite{JJbk}) rules out the existence of the condensate current branch with zero phase jump at the orifice.

 Kulik and Omel’yanchouk assumed that the gap $\Delta_0$ is constant everywhere ignoring its possible suppression near the orifice.
 At this assumption one may expect a current state of an ideal incompressible fluid flowing through the orifice, which is not accompanied by phase jump at the orifice.
 Thus, even in the orifice case one may expect in the limit $L\to 0$ the backward-skewed CPR [solid line in Fig.~\ref{ShJ}(a)] rather than the forward-skewed CPR obtained ignoring the phase gradients in leads [dashed line in Fig.~\ref{ShJ}(a)].

-Observation of the backward-skewed CPR in short bridge non-planar SNS junctions \cite{InAs} is evidence in favor of this scenario.
+Observation of the backward-skewed CPR in short bridge non-planar SNS junctions \cite{InAs} may be considered as evidence in favor of this scenario, which connects backward-skewness in Ref.~\cite{InAs} with the effect of phase gradients in leads \cite{Krekels}.
+But further quantitative analysis of non-planar junctions taking into account, in particular, normal scattering is needed for final conclusion about the nature of the backward-skewed CPR in the experiment \cite{InAs}.

-This discussion of possible implications of our analysis beyond planar junctions with equal Fermi velocities and effective masses was restricted only by the limit $L\to 0$.
-The quantitative analysis for any finite $L$ requires taking into account normal scattering and cannot rely upon the Galilean invariance broken in non-planar junctions.
 This is beyond the scope of the present work.

+One aspect of the experiment on short bridge non-planar SNS junctions by Spanton {\em et al.} \cite{InAs} requires further discussion.
+They stressed that they observed a backward-skewed CPR only for a narrow gate voltage range in the gated junction, and never in ungated junctions.
+This looks as a contradiction to our analysis of planar junctions predicting the backward-skewed CPR only in ungated junctions.
+In fact, there is no contradiction.

+In ungated bridge junctions there is no electrostatic potential creating a barrier located in the normal area.
+But there is another energy, which raises the bottom of the Fermi sea in the normal area (bridge) with respect to the bottom of the Fermi sea in the leads.
+This is the energy necessary for confinement of electrons in a narrow bridge: $E_{cf} \sim \hbar^2/md^2$, where $d$ is on the order of thickness of the bridge.
+Adding a gate, one can reach the situation when the electrostatic potential created by the gate fully compensates the effect of the confinement energy: $e\Phi+E_{cf}=0$.
+Then the backward-skewed CPR emerges.